TheLoneRider.com Saturday May 27, 2023 EDT

 Karmic Process

-Of course it can be argued that the turn of events were nothing more than coincidence.
+Of course, it can be argued that the turn of events were nothing more than coincidence.
 Perhaps.
 But the uncanny timing and the frequency to which they happen resemble more of a repeating pattern than a random cast of the die.
 It can be argued again that credit really goes to the individual players who made it all happen.
 Of course!
 I cannot deny that.
-But as I transcend the obvious play-by-play, I begin to see how all these individual players are variables that begin to fit nicely into an elegant equation that fulfill what I would call a Karmic Process.
+But as I transcend the obvious play-by-play, I begin to see how all these individual players are variables that begin to fit nicely into an elegant equation that fulfills what I would call a Karmic Process.
 I believe we are all a part of this process whether we realize this or not.
-Through our actions, we become party to life's ever-evolving balance sheet that perpetually checks and balances itself, in compliance to this karmic process.
+Through our actions, we become party to life's ever-evolving balance sheet that perpetually checks and balances itself, in compliance with this karmic process.
 It's not pre-destination.
 It's not even about playing a zero-sum game.
-It's about life finding out a way to manifest our desires through a myriad of participating variables in accordance to the natural order of things.
+It's about life finding a way to manifest our desires through a myriad of participating variables in accordance with the natural order of things.

 Letting Go

 Given this abundance, I noticed one subtle thing - the more I let go and cease control, the more doors open up and the more things become productive.
 I'm a control freak.
 I want control on every single pixel on my websites and I try to wield control in just about everything I do - it's in my nature.
 I noticed that the more control I exercise, the more resistance I get.
-At the end of the day, I'm left with performance that I would consider less than stellar.
+At the end of the day, I'm left with a performance that I would consider less than stellar.
 On many episodes during my stay here in CDO, I catch myself wanting to exercise control like I always do.
 I hold back deliberately, almost being benign and just watching things unfold as I continue to remain open to possibilities.
 My analogy?
 It's like dealing with water.
 No matter how much you control it, it will always find its own level and settle where it finds equilibrium.
 It's simply best to be in compliance to this natural process.
 If your heart is in the right place, things and events will find its own way of unraveling to manifest your desires, as it continues to do so for me in CDO.

 High Gear on Borrowed Time